Christopher Robin (film): Casting

 On April 26, 2017, Ewan McGregor was cast as the lead while Allison Schroeder was recruited to do additional work on the script.
 On June 22, 2017, it was revealed that Gemma Arterton had been in negotiations to portray the wife of the title character, but ultimately, she passed on the role.
 In August 2017, Hayley Atwell and Mark Gatiss were respectively cast as Christopher's wife Evelyn and boss Giles Winslow.
 Nick Mohammed was cast as Piglet, while Jim Cummings was confirmed to be reprising his role as Winnie the Pooh, and Brad Garrett was revealed to be voicing Eeyore (he previously voiced the character in the Winnie the Pooh and the Honey Tree CD-ROM game).
 In January 2018, Peter Capaldi, Sophie Okonedo, and Toby Jones were cast as Rabbit, Kanga, and Owl, respectively.
 Chris O'Dowd was originally set to voice Tigger, with Roger L. Jackson voice-doubling for him, but he was replaced by Cummings, who has played the character partially from 1989 until fully since 2000, after audiences in test screenings reacted negatively towards how O'Dowd voiced the character.

 Filming

 Principal photography began in early August 2017, in the United Kingdom, and wrapped on November 4, 2017.
 Much of the Hundred Acre Wood scenes took place at Ashdown Forest, which was the original inspiration for the setting, as well as Windsor Great Park, at Shepperton Studios and at Dover seafront and the former Station, now the town's cruise terminal which doubled as a London railway station.
 Filming also took place at Pinewood Studios.
-The film was shot in a mix of formats: some scenes were shot in the Panavision anamorphic format on both 35 mm film and Arri Alexa digital cameras, while other sequences were filmed on 65mm film in both the spherical Panavision System 65 and anamorphic Ultra Panavision 70 formats.
+The film was shot in a mix of formats: some scenes were shot in the Panavision anamorphic format on both 35 mm film and Arri Alexa digital cameras, while other sequences were filmed on 65 mm film in both the spherical Panavision System 65 and anamorphic Ultra Panavision 70 formats.
 All were matted to a 2.40:1 aspect ratio for a consistent look.